leesheedy/simple-python-login-page/README.md

-# simple-python-login-page
+# Simple Login Page made with python.
-this is a simple login and register page for python. used for CERT #3 Networking and Security
+this is a simple login and register page for python. used for CERT #3 Networking and Security @ TAFE

+made by Lee Sheedy